 Pets or Pests

-We went to a place for a long weekend about a year ago and it was a pet friendly place as well.
+About a year back, we stumbled upon a pet-friendly destination for a long weekend getaway.
 When we booked we didn’t really take any notice of that aspect, and why would you?
 It certainly was popular, with three couples and families holidaying there with their dogs.
 A Springer Spaniel, a Beagle and a Yorkshire terrier were our company for the short break.
 Outside, with lots of room to move, the dogs were fine.
 Once the owners were inside, the dogs, probably used to being on the family bed, weren’t having any of that outside kennel stuff.
+I can only imagine the owners of these sorts of hotels must have to contact Pest Control Marion IL services and similar services in their area to get beds and carpets treated for fleas and ticks on a regular basis.
+I certainly wouldn’t want to sleep in a flea-infested bedroom.
 Howling, barking, snuffling, growling was the order of the night.
 Embarrassed owners having to go and placate their dogs in the middle of the night didn’t make for a joyful holiday.

 So our next holiday, we decided Bertie would come with us but we might ask a few questions before we rock up to the accommodation.
 Such as how many have booked and how many have dogs?
 Oh, I better ask to make sure nobody is bringing a cat either.
 Bertie hates cats.
 That would make for an interesting holiday.